FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

  We train our model by sampling positive interactions and corresponding negative interactions.
 In an *explicit feedback* context a positive and negative interaction might be a positive and negative rating of a user for an item, respectively.
 In an *implicit feedback* context, all item interactions of a user are considered positive whereas negative interactions arise from items the user did not interact with.
- During the training we adapt the weights of our model so that for a given user the scalar output of positive interaction is greater than the output of a negative interaction.
+ During the training we adapt the weights of our model so that for a given user the scalar output of a positive interaction is greater than the output of a negative interaction.
 This can be seen as an approximation to a [softmax] in very high-dimensional output space.

  Figure 1 illustrates our sequential recommender model and this is what's actually happening inside Spotlight's